 The internet cut in Cameroon’s restive Anglophone regions is entering the 60th day according to activists tracking the shutdown.

-The government on September 30, 2017 placed restrictions on access to social media networks like Facebook, Twitter and whatsapp.
+The government on September 30, 2017 placed restrictions on access to social media network websiteslike Facebook, Twitter and whatsapp.
 This was despite a government statement saying that no such plans were to be implemented.

 September 30 was the eve of a symbolic declaration of independence by the two Anglophone regions.
 At the time a heavy security deployment across the regions was also in place, subsequent clashes between separatists and security forces lead to deaths, injuries and mass arrests.

 It was, however, not the first such disruption in the Central African nation, an earlier one was a total blackout in the northwest and southwest regions.
 It was only lifted in April 2017 after over three months.